etidahouse/java-spring-boot-graphql/README.md

 This project serves as an example of how to implement a GraphQL API using Java Spring Boot.
 GraphQL is a query language for your API and a server-side runtime for executing queries by using a type system you define for your data.
 Unlike traditional REST APIs, GraphQL allows clients to request only the specific data they need, reducing over-fetching and under-fetching of data.

+## Goals of GraphQL

+The goals of using GraphQL in this project are:

+- Efficient Data Fetching: GraphQL enables clients to request only the specific data they need, preventing over-fetching of data common in REST APIs.

+- Flexible Data Composition: Clients can define complex queries and receive all the required data in a single request.

+- API Documentation: The GraphQL schema serves as self-documenting documentation for the API, making it easier for clients to understand the available operations and types.

+- Versioning Control: GraphQL reduces the need for versioning by allowing the addition of new fields without affecting existing queries.

+- Optimized Mobile and Web Apps: GraphQL provides efficient data transfer for mobile and web applications, reducing data transfer and optimizing app performance.

 ## Requirements
 [Docker](https://www.docker.com/)